What is a Rangefinder?

-Most laser rangefinders with an LCD screen use a black display, and most that use an LED feature a red screen.
+Most laser rangefinders with an LCD screen use a black display and most that use an LED feature a red screen.
 If you choose a model for other characteristics this factor may not be an option.
 LED displays are thought to have a clearer image compared to LCDs, but rangefinders using LCD displays are often less expensive.

 There are numerous factors to consider when purchasing a rangefinder for golf or hunting.
-They should be compared across many criteria based on your own needs.
+They should be compared to many criteria based on your own needs.
 The best way to examine many models at once is by searching through hunting and golf rangefinder reviews that provide details on what to expect from each device.

 Laser rangefinders shoot a laser beam to the target and allow the beam to bounce back.
 When it does so, the distance is calculated and displayed on an optical screen.
 The best laser rangefinders are typically combined with equally accurate optical lenses.

 These devices can calculate up to 1,500 feet and claim accuracy as precise as one foot, but most of these factors depend on steady use by the operator.
-The farther away the target the harder it will be for the observer to hold the rangefinder steady.
+The farther away from the target the harder it will be for the observer to hold the rangefinder steady.
 Hunters will typically use a tripod as a base to secure the view when hunting targets such as antelope.